-For the 2022-2023 school year, there were eighty-three (83) incidences of bullying, intimidation and harassment involving sixty-five (65) individual students.
-These came from all levels with the most at the middle school level (n=45).
+For the 2022-2023 school year, there were one hundred and thirty-four (134) incidences of bullying, intimidation and harassment involving ninety-six (96) individual students.
+These came from all levels with the most at the secondary level (middle school n=65 and high school n=44).

 While each situation is different, our process is to follow up with the bullied, the bully and bystanders.
 There may be school interventions for these situations that range from behavior contracts to varying levels of in-school or out-of-school suspensions.
 Consistent with our policy, our goal is to avoid exclusion for students, but based on the severity and situation, students may receive out-of-school suspensions.
-Fifteen (15) incidences resulted in out-of-school suspensions for this year ranging in severity from one to ten days.
+Seventeen (17) incidences resulted in out-of-school suspensions for this year ranging in severity from one to five days.